 Three Springs Farm strives to be as small as possible, while still making a simple living.
 This is achieved by selling directly to our customers through farmers' markets.

-Mike and Emily want to generate awareness about the local and global implications of our food choices while providing our customers with more sustainable alternatives.
-They work on initiatives to make our food accessible to all.
+We want to generate awareness about the local and global implications of our food choices while providing our customers with more sustainable alternatives.
+We work on initiatives to make our food accessible to all.

 None of the food from Three Springs Farm is grown with harmful agrochemicals.